keyvisions/bpms/README.md

-bpms
+keyvisions bpms
 =

-KeyVisions BPMS (Business Process Management System) project aim is the development of a web based BPMN process designer, transform the process in XPDL, ability to define roles and and associated calendar, business process data, engine and analytics.
+The components of the KeyVisions BPMS (Business Process Management System) project are: a web based BPMN process designer that includes semantics of business process data and roles, a BPMN to XPDL generator, an engine and analytics.

 BPMN defines *events*, *activities*, *gateways*, *flows*, *data*, *artifacts* and *swimlanes*.
 The actions possible